The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Leaf from the Album "Dreaming of Traveling while in Bed ()".
 Ink and color on paper, 27.8 x 37.3 cm, Palace Museum, Beijing.
 Available under a Creative Commons License

 Apricots represent the second month of the traditional calendar as that is when they are in flower.
 Apricots and the closely related almond represent female elegance, perhaps because the large seed is ovoid shaped like the eyes of an Oriental beauty.
 A red apricot represents a woman having an affair.
 Sometimes an apricot is painted together with Imperial women to express the wish for fortitude in sorrows.
-All parts of the apricot tree are used in traditional medicine.
+All parts of the apricot tree have some sort of use in traditional medicine even though 'bitter almonds' contain cyanide!

-A field of apricots can represent wish for success in examinations as celebrations used to take place in an apricot grove.
+A field of apricots can represent wish for success in examinations as celebrations used to take place in a grove of apricots.

 Aubergine qié zi